ReckoningHero/website2/_posts/2018-6-25-how to create a emulation.md

 ---
 ## Emulation

 Emulation helps us understand the concept of the original hardware from its algorithmic displays and its original design of how its started.
-What can you do? w
+What can you do?
+Well,

 ## What can we do with Emulation in today's technology?